Ayush12062000/Optical-Character-Recognition/README.md

-A little about the datastst used for taining:-
+A little about the dataset used for taining:-

 The mnist folder has the subfolder named mnist , which contains the zip files of mnist training dataset i.e. test and train folders, which is extracted to the mnist_test and mnist_train folders.
 The noise_image folder contains the background images (i.e. pictures of the documents) for the training dataset which we have been made by us.

-The yolov3.py contains the code for training the model for data where the functions darknet53() and darknet19_tiny contains the code for tranining the model.
+The yolov3.py contains the code for training the model for data where the functions darknet53() and darknet19_tiny contains the code for training the model.

-The next is the configs.py file which conatins all the configurations used while training the model as welll as testing it.
+The next is the configs.py file which conatins all the configurations used while training the model as well as testing it.
 It includes:-

 1. Yolo Options
 ```